kimseung-gc/Pioneer_Mart/README.md

 ## Testing

 We are using pytest, flake8, and mypy in order to test our back-end code.
+For the front end, we are using a human-driven test and Jest.
+The git actions are set up in the repository.

 ## Bibliography